 Located just south of Kaanapali, is the town of old Lahaina.
 The first capital of the Hawaiian Kingdom, Lahaina, has museums and buildings representing over 500 years of history.
 There’s a self-guided tour through 55 acres with some buildings designated ‘National Historic Landmarks’.

 Baldwin Home Museum, the oldest house on Maui, once home to Protestant missionaries in the mid-1830s, it is now a museum depicting missionary life in a Hawaiian Village.

 Hale Paahao – Old Lahaina Prison is also known as the “stuck-in-irons house” for being a jail for rowdy sailors in the 1850s.

-Wo Hing Temple Museum and the Lahaina Jodo Mission highlights the influences of Chinese and Japanese immigrants in Maui.
+Wo Hing Temple Museum and the Lahaina Jodo Mission highlight the influences of Chinese and Japanese immigrants in Maui.

 Exploring Natural Ka’ anapali’s West Maui Beaches

 Pu’u Keka’a, known as Black Rock, is an ancient Hawaiian landmark dominating the North End of Ka’anapali Beach.
 This site has deep roots in Hawaiian lore and Maui’s mythology.
 It is a favourite spot for its gorgeous views, rock jumping and snorkelling.